 Is working capital the same as operating capital?

-While net working capital considers all assets and liabilities, operating working capital focuses more on daily operations.
-Because it reflects the cash and other current assets a firm must expend in running and expanding its business, net working capital is more thorough.
+While net working capital considers all assets and liabilities, OWC focuses more on daily operations.
+Because it reflects the cash and other current assets a firm must spend in running and expanding its business, net working capital is more thorough.